mittal-ayushi/spiderman/README.md

 ## What It Actually Is

-When running index.html, we scroll through three texts and artwork
+When running index.html, we scroll through three texts and artwork Texts -
+“In every other universe, Gwen Stacy falls for Spider-Man.”
+“And in every other universe...”
+“It doesn’t end well.”

 ## Stuff I Used
 Just plain HTML, CSS, and JS.
 Its a direct HTML page that can be opened in a browser.